Skip to content

 ClickHouse Silently Fails To Start

-There have been plenty of times while learning about ClickHouse that it failed to start, but it was always very good about putting an error in the error log (by default, /var/log/clickhouse-server/clickhouse-server.err.log
+There have been plenty of times while learning about ClickHouse that it failed to start, but it was always very good about putting an error in the error log (by default, /var/log/clickhouse-server/clickhouse-server.err.log).
+One time, it failed to start, and there was no error in the log, and nothing to see using journalctl or systemctl status either.

 If this happens, you should go find the command systemd (or your init script) uses to start it, copy it, and run it verbatim yourself, and you’ll likely see the missing error.
 In my case, ClickHouse failed to start because it was unable to access its pid file.
 That’s weird, because ClickHouse creates the pid file itself.